jfriedson/deep-learning-movie-recommendation-system/README.md

 # Deep Learning Movie Rating Prediction
-Predict the ratings a user will give to movies they have not rated based solely on the ratings they have provided for other movies.
-Written in python with the pytorch library.
-Works on the newest MovieLens dataset.

-## Architecture
-This neural network architechture solves issues I found in other machine learning methods:

-Clustering algorithms, such as k-means, limit the scope of recommendations because users are grouped.

-Deep learning with embedding layers must be retrained every time a new user is added or a user adds a new rating.

-My architechture doesn't group users or their interests and it does not need to be retrained for new users or new ratings.
+Collaborative movie recommendation system.
+Provided movie ratings by a user, determine the rating that the user would give to every movie in the dataset.

 ## Nice-to-Haves
-Preprocessing removes a lot of overhead during training, validation, and testing:
+Data preprocessing removes a lot of overhead during training, validation, and testing:

 Split data into train, validation, and evaluation files.

 Normalize ratings from 0-5 stars to be between 0 and 1.

-Save data as sparse matricies.
-This saves lots of memory on disk and reduces the loading time of data.
+Data is saved in sparse matricies.
+This saves lots of memory on disk by only storing ratings and reduces the loading time of data.

 ## Installation